Create new column `cases_7dm` that contains a 7-day trailing median of cases

 Value

-An epi_df object given by appending one or more new columns to .x, named according to the .new_col_name argument.
+An epi_df object with one or more new slide computation columns added.

 Details